syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 ![C:/Users/sheiksyedm/Documents/My Received Files/Doc_Images/Simple Surface.png](surface_chart_images/surface_chart_img6.jpeg)

-## Create simple surface chart from Code behind
+## Create a simple surface chart from Code behind.

-This session demonstrates how to create a surface chart using SfSurfaceChart control from code behind.
-For that, we must add the **SfChart** assembly reference to your application.
+This section demonstrates how to create a surface chart using SfSurfaceChart control from code behind.
+For that, you can add the **SfChart** assembly reference to your application.

 ### Add Assembly reference